tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step3_servers_object.md

 - url: http://api.openweathermap.org/data/2.5/
 ```

 Each of your endpoints (called "paths" in the spec) will be appended to the server URL when users make "Try it out" requests.
-For example, if one of the paths is `/weather`, when Swagger UI submits the request, it will submit it to `{server URL}{path}` or `http://api.openweathermap.org/data/2.5/weather`.
+For example, if one of the paths is `/weather`, when Swagger UI submits the request, it will submit the path to `{server URL}{path}` or `http://api.openweathermap.org/data/2.5/weather`.

 ## Options with the server URL